straw-hat-team/adr/adrs/8618797096/README.md

     }
    ```

-There is no rules about this introducing inconsistency in the code base.
+There is no rules about this introducing inconsistency in the code base, or in
+some cases refactoring of the import style is needed.

 Also, as mentioned before, since React introduced JSX to our toolkit, multiple
 libraries have adopted JSX, for example a really popular alternative to React: